 How much will it cost to train my dog?

-This really depends on what your goals are for you dog, what you'd like them to learn how to do, what level of training they already have, their energy level, how motivated they are, if they have any fear, or aggression issues and to what level, etc. This is usually a question people would love to know right away, but unfortunately it's impossible to know the answer until we have seen your dog in person.
-We offer evaluations to determine exactly how much it will cost to get your pup trained to the level that you'd like them to get to.
-We work with your dog for a few minutes to determine what kind of dog you have.
-Then we show you one of our trained dogs and the different levels of training, so you can determine what level of training you'd like for them.
+This really depends on what your goals are for you dog, what you'd like them to learn how to do, what level of training they already have, their energy level, how motivated they are, if they have any fear, or aggression issues and to what level, etc. This is usually a question people would love to know right away, but unfortunately it's impossible to know the answer until we have talked with you about your dog.
+We offer free phone consultations to determine exactly how much it will cost to get your pup trained to the level that you'd like them to get to.
+Then we explain to you the type of training we offer, so you can determine what level of training you'd like for them.

 I've tried group classes before with no success, what makes you guys different?

 We pride ourselves with being able to train dogs in the real world environment.
 There is no point in teaching your dog to lie down if they only do it when they feel like it.
 An obedient dog listens all the time because they respect their owner and want to be with them.
 A majority of trainers out here use the bribery method.
 Their only way to get a dog to listen is to offer them a treat or a toy.
 The problem with this method is that eventually the dog will be faced with a distraction that has more value than the reward you are offering them.
 For instance, your dog may sit for you for a treat in your living room, but then you try and get them to sit outside when dog runs by and they totally ignore you.
 You see, the treat only had enough value to the dog when there wasn't anything else around.
 Once distracted, they totally lost interest.

 Do you believe in giving dogs corrections?